Department of Energy (Tamil Nadu)

 The Department of Energy of state of Tamil Naduis one of the departments of Government of Tamil Nadu.
 The department was established in 1993 and is responsible for the production and distribution of energy.

 Objective

 The department is responsible for the production and distribution of power.
 It enables power production from various resources and distribution of the same through various agencies and undertakings.

 Power production, distribution and transmission

-Tamil Nadu Electricity Board (TNEB) is the nodal agency of power generation and distribution.
-It includes two undertakings: Tamil Nadu Generation and Distribution Corporation (TANGEDCO) and Tamil Nadu Transmission Corporation (TANTRANS).
+Tamil Nadu Electricity Board (TNEB) is the nodal agency for power generation, transmission and distribution in Tamil Nadu.
+It functions through its subsidiaries: Tamil Nadu Power Generation Corporation Limited (TNPGCL) for power generation, Tamil Nadu Transmission Corporation Limited (TANTRANSCO) for transmission, Tamil Nadu Power Distribution Corporation Limited (TNPDCL) for power distribution, and Tamil Nadu Green Energy Corporation Limited (TNGECL) for renewable energy.
 As of 2023, the average daily consumption is 15,000 MW with 40% of the power generated locally with the remaining 60% met through purchases.
 As of 2022, the state was the fourth largest power consumer with a per capita availability of 1588.7 Kwh.
 As of 2023, the state has the third highest installed power capacity of 38,248 MW with thermal power being the largest contributor with more than 10,000 MW.